This tutorial covers:

 file in the project root directory of the cloned repository.

-Now that you know what Flask is and how to use it, you can build on that knowledge by learning about Pytest
+Now that we know what Flask is and how to use it, we can build on that knowledge by learning about Pytest

 and how to set it up on a Flask app.